risk-first/website/thinking/Meeting-Reality.md

 # Meeting Reality

-In this section, we will look at how exposing your [Internal Model](../thinking/Glossary.md#Internal-Model) to reality is in itself a good risk management technique.
+Here we look at how exposing your [Internal Model](../thinking/Glossary.md#Internal-Model) to reality is in itself a good risk management technique.

 ## Revisiting the Model

 In [A Simple Scenario](A-Simple-Scenario.md), we looked at a basic model for how **Reality** and our [Internal Model](../thinking/Glossary.md#Internal-Model) interacted with each other:  we take action based on our [Internal Model](../thinking/Glossary.md#Internal-Model), hoping to **change Reality** with some positive outcome.

-And, in [Development Process](Development-Process.md) we looked at how we can meet with reality in _different forms_:  Analysis, Testing, Integration and so on, and saw how the model could work in each stage of a project.
+And, in [Development Process](Development-Process.md) we looked at how we can meet with reality in _different forms_:  Analysis, Testing, Integration and so on.
+We saw how the model could work in each stage of a project.

 It should be no surprise to see that there is a _recursive_ nature about this:   the actions we take each day have consequences, they expose new [hidden risks](../thinking/Glossary.md#hidden-risk) which inform our [Internal Model](../thinking/Glossary.md#Internal-Model) and at the same time change reality in some way.
 As a result, we then have to take _new actions_ to deal with these new risks.